 Historically, infertile couples remained childless unless they adopted children.
-In Māori communities children were sometimes raised by relatives in a practice called whāngai, which meant that infertile people could raise children.
+In Māori communities children were sometimes raised by relatives in a practice called whāngai, which meant that infertile people or other, usually older, family members could raise children.
 From the 1960s single mothers were increasingly likely to keep their children, due to the introduction of the domestic purposes benefit and changing social attitudes, so fewer babies were available for adoption.
 However, the introduction of assisted reproductive technologies (ART) in the early 1980s meant that infertile people could potentially have their own children.

 Some infertility researchers believe that infertility treatment will lead to a higher rate of natural infertility, because it may cause a genetic predisposition to infertility to be passed on to children born of this process.
 Fertility treatment has not been happening long enough to confirm this hypothesis.